liquity/dev/packages/contracts/test-report.md

   Contract: During the initial lockup period
-    STBL transfer during first year after STBL deployment ✓ Liquity multisig can not transfer STBL to a LC that was deployed directly (105ms) ✓ Liquity multisig can not transfer to an EOA or Liquity system contracts (302ms) ✓ Liquity multisig can not approve any EOA or Liquity system contract to spend their STBL (546ms) ✓ Liquity multisig can not increaseAllowance for any EOA or Liquity contract (285ms) ✓ Liquity multisig can not decreaseAllowance for any EOA or Liquity contract (338ms) ✓ Liquity multisig can not be the sender in a transferFrom() call ✓ Liquity multisig can not stake their STBL in the staking contract ✓ Anyone (other than Liquity multisig) can transfer STBL to LCs deployed by anyone through the Factory (359ms) ✓ Anyone (other than Liquity multisig) can transfer STBL to LCs deployed by anyone directly (141ms) ✓ Anyone (other than liquity multisig) can transfer to an EOA (106ms) ✓ Anyone (other than liquity multisig) can approve any EOA or to spend their STBL ✓ Anyone (other than liquity multisig) can increaseAllowance for any EOA or Liquity contract (244ms) ✓ Anyone (other than liquity multisig) can decreaseAllowance for any EOA or Liquity contract (693ms) ✓ Anyone (other than liquity multisig) can be the sender in a transferFrom() call (62ms) ✓ Anyone (other than liquity AG) can stake their STBL in the staking contract Lockup Contract Factory negative tests
+    STBL transfer during first year after STBL deployment ✓ Stabilio multisig can not transfer STBL to a LC that was deployed directly (105ms) ✓ Stabilio multisig can not transfer to an EOA or Stabilio system contracts (302ms) ✓ Stabilio multisig can not approve any EOA or Stabilio system contract to spend their STBL (546ms) ✓ Stabilio multisig can not increaseAllowance for any EOA or Stabilio contract (285ms) ✓ Stabilio multisig can not decreaseAllowance for any EOA or Stabilio contract (338ms) ✓ Stabilio multisig can not be the sender in a transferFrom() call ✓ Stabilio multisig can not stake their STBL in the staking contract ✓ Anyone (other than Stabilio multisig) can transfer STBL to LCs deployed by anyone through the Factory (359ms) ✓ Anyone (other than Stabilio multisig) can transfer STBL to LCs deployed by anyone directly (141ms) ✓ Anyone (other than stabilio multisig) can transfer to an EOA (106ms) ✓ Anyone (other than stabilio multisig) can approve any EOA or to spend their STBL ✓ Anyone (other than stabilio multisig) can increaseAllowance for any EOA or Stabilio contract (244ms) ✓ Anyone (other than stabilio multisig) can decreaseAllowance for any EOA or Stabilio contract (693ms) ✓ Anyone (other than stabilio multisig) can be the sender in a transferFrom() call (62ms) ✓ Anyone (other than stabilio AG) can stake their STBL in the staking contract Lockup Contract Factory negative tests
       ✓ deployLockupContract(): reverts when STBL token address is not set (197ms) Transferring STBL to LCs
-      ✓ Liquity multisig can transfer STBL (vesting) to lockup contracts they deployed (198ms) ✓ Liquity multisig can transfer STBL to lockup contracts deployed by anyone (1798ms) Deploying new LCs
+      ✓ Stabilio multisig can transfer STBL (vesting) to lockup contracts they deployed (198ms) ✓ Stabilio multisig can transfer STBL to lockup contracts deployed by anyone (1798ms) Deploying new LCs
-      ✓ STBL Deployer can deploy LCs through the Factory (46ms) ✓ Liquity multisig can deploy LCs through the Factory ✓ Anyone can deploy LCs through the Factory (80ms) ✓ STBL Deployer can deploy LCs directly (44ms)
+      ✓ STBL Deployer can deploy LCs through the Factory (46ms) ✓ Stabilio multisig can deploy LCs through the Factory ✓ Anyone can deploy LCs through the Factory (80ms) ✓ STBL Deployer can deploy LCs directly (44ms)
-      ✓ Liquity multisig can deploy LCs directly (45ms) ✓ Anyone can deploy LCs directly (46ms)
+      ✓ Stabilio multisig can deploy LCs directly (45ms) ✓ Anyone can deploy LCs directly (46ms)
-      ✓ Anyone can deploy LCs with unlockTime = one year from deployment, directly and through factory (102ms) ✓ Anyone can deploy LCs with unlockTime > one year from deployment, directly and through factory (187ms) ✓ No one can deploy LCs with unlockTime < one year from deployment, directly or through factory (100ms) Withdrawal Attempts on LCs before unlockTime has passed ✓ Liquity multisig can't withdraw from a funded LC they deployed for another beneficiary through the Factory before the unlockTime
+      ✓ Anyone can deploy LCs with unlockTime = one year from deployment, directly and through factory (102ms) ✓ Anyone can deploy LCs with unlockTime > one year from deployment, directly and through factory (187ms) ✓ No one can deploy LCs with unlockTime < one year from deployment, directly or through factory (100ms) Withdrawal Attempts on LCs before unlockTime has passed ✓ Stabilio multisig can't withdraw from a funded LC they deployed for another beneficiary through the Factory before the unlockTime
-        ✓ Liquity multisig can't withdraw from a funded LC that someone else deployed before the unlockTime (52ms) ✓ Beneficiary can't withdraw from their funded LC before the unlockTime (219ms) ✓ No one can withdraw from a beneficiary's funded LC before the unlockTime (475ms)
+        ✓ Stabilio multisig can't withdraw from a funded LC that someone else deployed before the unlockTime (52ms) ✓ Beneficiary can't withdraw from their funded LC before the unlockTime (219ms) ✓ No one can withdraw from a beneficiary's funded LC before the unlockTime (475ms)